MystenLabs/sui/external-crates/move/documentation/book/src/index-syntax.md

     // ERROR! `j` is a different type
 ```

-Again, the gaol here is to make the usage across the immutable and mutable versions consistent.
+Again, the goal here is to make the usage across the immutable and mutable versions consistent.
 This
 allows index syntax methods to work without changing out the behavior or constraints based on
 mutable versus immutable usage, ultimately ensuring a consistent interface to program against.